ant-design/ant-design-mobile/docs/react/use-with-create-react-app.en-US.md

 ---
 order: 1
-title: Use in create-react(-native)-app
+title: Use in create-react-app
 ---

-[create-react-app](https://github.com/facebookincubator/create-react-app) (Web project) / [create-react-native-app](https://github.com/react-community/create-react-native-app)(React Native project) is one of best React application development tool, we are going to use `antd-mobile` within it.
+[create-react-app](https://github.com/facebookincubator/create-react-app) is one of best React application development tool, we are going to use `antd-mobile` within it.

-## Web project

 ### Install and Initialization